 - 1.1 This procedure constitutes the Environmental Radiological Monitoring Procedure (ERMP) and implements the requirements of the Radiological Environmental Monitoring Program (REMP) for the plant per Technical Specification 5.5.1, 5.6.2, and the ISFSI Environmental Report, Section 6.2.
-This procedure is part of the Offsite Dose Calculation Manual (ODCM). - 1.2 This document was converted; therefore, revision bars are not included.
+This procedure is part of the Offsite Dose Calculation Manual (ODCM). - 1.2 This procedure does not implement the administrative requirements for ground water protection.
+Refer to RP1.ID13, "DCPP Ground Water Protection Initiative (GPI) Program." - 1.3 Changes to this procedure are processed per the requirements of the plant Technical Specification Section 5.5.1.